 As a child, you don’t notice how important certain events can be in your life at the time.
 As an adult, we can reflect on our childhood and point to moments in our lives that helped define who we are now.
 I know my experience at Camp Laney has helped me become the person I am today.
 For me to be able to influence a new generation of campers and counselors is an amazing blessing.
 This is the greatest job in the world!

 Scott first came to Camp Laney as a camper in 1981.
 He went on to work as a junior counselor, a senior counselor, and assistant program director.
 After graduating from Auburn in 1989, he was the first full-time assistant director for two years.
 Scott stayed involved at camp, working on Father/Son weekends.
 Since 2012, he has served as the chaplain during summer sessions, and since 2014, he has been part of the Opening Day staff.
-After working in banking for more than 20 years, Scott followed his passion and returned to camp full-time in the fall of 2019.
+After working in banking for more than 20 years, Scott followed his passion and returned to camp full-time in the fall of 2019 as Associate Director.
+In 2023, Scott moved into the role of Director.
 He and his wife, Laura, live in Birmingham during the off-season.